 One of the most popular trails in the area, Bunce School Road is just south of Allenspark.
-Many of the earliest residents hoped to strike veins of gold rumored to run all the way form the town of Ward, 8 miles to the south.
-An 1897 new report trumpeted the growth of Allenspark claiming there were 30 prospects, and the town was filled with stores and hotels.
-Some of the top producing mines in the area were the Snowbank, the Tiger, the Bland the Black Horse and the Vulcan.
+Many of the earliest residents hoped to strike veins of gold rumored to run all the way from the town of Ward, 8 miles to the south.
+An 1897 news report trumpeted the growth of Allenspark, claiming there were 30 prospects, and the town was filled with stores and hotels.
+Some of the top-producing mines in the area were the Snowbank, the Tiger, the Bland, the Black Horse, and the Vulcan.

 Residents hatched grand plans to build a mill and to build the town up into one of the largest in the state.
-Before these plans could be put into action, production at the mines steeply declined and the town was largely abandoned.
-Today the town has a population of about 500.
-The Bunce School House which was built in 1888 and is listed on the National Register of Historic Places.
+Before these plans could be put into action, production at the mines steeply declined, and the town was largely abandoned.
+Today, the town has a population of about 500.
+The Bunce School House, which was built in 1888, is listed on the National Register of Historic Places.